-The Tranisionst will see you now
+The transitionist will see you now

 In 1996, Robert M. Wachter and Lee Goldman, MD, introduced the term "hospitalist" in an article published in the New England Journal of Medicine.
 This concept responded to the urgent need for specialized physicians to manage patient care during hospital admissions, shifting responsibilities away from primary care providers who traditionally rounded on their patients in inpatient settings.
 Over time, the hospitalist model has become integral to healthcare delivery in the United States, allowing for improved efficiency in patient care amid evolving hospital compensation structures.